ten-protocol/ten-whitepaper/consensus.md

 To achieve fairness, the POBI protocol states that the TEE can generate one random nonce each round, and the winner of a round is the Aggregator whose TEE generates the lowest random number from the group.
 The TEEs generate these numbers independently and then gossip them.
 The Aggregators who do not win the round, similar to L1 miners, respect this decision because it is rational to do based on the incentive mechanism.
 If they choose to not respect the protocol, they are free to submit a losing rollup to the L1, which is ignored by all compliant Aggregators, meaning such an Aggregator has to pay L1 gas and not get any useful reward.

-The second goal is achieved by linking the random nonce generation, which terminates a round, to the Merkle proof of inclusion of the parent rollup in an L1 block.
+The second goal is achieved by linking the random nonce generation, which terminates a round, to the Merkle proof of inclusion of the parent rollup (which exists as a transaction in the L1 transaction Patricia trie) in an L1 block.
 This property is what gives the name of the protocol.
-This means that an Aggregator can obtain a signed rollup from the TEE only if it can present a Merkle proof of block inclusion.
+This means that an Aggregator can obtain a signed rollup from the TEE only if it can show the rollup is based on a published rollup in a prior L1 block.
 Furthermore, this feature links the creation of L2 rollup to an L1 block, thus synchronising their cadence.

 A party wishing to increase its chances of winning rounds must register multiple Aggregators and pay the stake for each.
 The value of the stake needs to be calculated in such a way as to achieve a right decentralisation and practicality balance.